Katie Holmes Is Not Controlling Suri’s Social Circle By ‘Screening’ Her Potential Playmates [Debunked]

 It remains unknown if Tom’s reason is the same because reports have been circulating that he hasn’t seen Suri for more than three years now.
 The Jack Reacher star allegedly does not initiate contact even if he is working close to where Suri is.

-[Featured Image by Star Max via AP Images]
+[Featured Image by Star Max/AP Images]